slott56/slott56.github.io/Pelican/content/blog/2025/10/2025-10-16-get_object_size.rst

 How many is a lot?
 Enough that your app crashes with ``MemoryError`` exception.
 Or, is consuming so much memory other processes have trouble working.
+Or, it's slow because of all the garbage collection going on.

 Background
 ==========